 All graduate and postbaccalaureate applicants, regardless of citizenship, whose native language is not English and whose preparatory education was principally in a language other than English, must demonstrate competence in English.
-Those who do not possess a bachelor's degree from a postsecondary institution where English is the principal language of instruction must receive a minimum score of 550 (paper), 213 (computer), or 80 (Internet-based test, iBT) on the Test of English as a Foreign Language (TOEFL).
+Those who do not possess a bachelor's degree from a postsecondary institution where English is the principal language of instruction must receive a minimum score of 550 (paper) or 80 (Internet-based test, iBT) on the Test of English as a Foreign Language (TOEFL).
+Computer-based TOEFL scores are not accepted.
 Certain master's degree programs require higher TOEFL scores than the university's minimum; contact the degree program of interest for their requirements.
+For specific information about the test's availability and scoring system, please consult the Educational Testing Service website at www.ets.org.
+For International English Language Testing System (IELTS) language test, a minimally acceptable score for graduate applicants is a 6.5 for most graduate programs, and 7.0 for master's degree programs in business administration (MBA), music and TESOL programs.
+The language test results submitted must not have been earned more than two years prior to the desired enrollment date.